TomConlin/StarBash/README.md

     1124 1024

-How many distinct indensity values in the this column?
+How many distinct intensity values are in the third column?

     cut -f3 stars.tab | sort -n | uniq -c | wc -l